Electrum-Ethereum/electrum-eth/README.rst

   :Language: Python (>= 3.8)
   :Original Author: Neil Booth

-Electrum Ripple is a secure, fast, and lightweight wallet for XRP, designed to optimize transaction speed while maintaining security.
+**Electrum Ethereum** is a secure, decentralized wallet for managing your Ethereum and ERC20 tokens.
+With its lightweight architecture, you can quickly access your funds and interact with smart contracts.

 Features
 =============